2017 Georgia's 6th congressional district special election: Results

 On June 20, 2017, Ossoff was defeated by Handel, 51.87% to 48.13%.
 Following reports of the election results, The New York Times characterized the race as "demoralizing for Democrats".
 This was as close as a Democrat had come to winning this district since it assumed its current configuration as a northern suburban district in 1992; previously, Democratic challengers had only won more than 40 percent of the vote twice.
 Handel later lost re-election to a full term on November 6, 2018, to Democratic challenger Lucy McBath, making her the first Democrat to represent the district in its present form.
-Ossoff later unseated Republican U.S. Senator David Perdue in a 2021 runoff election.
+Ossoff later became the senior U.S. Senator for Georgia, defeating incumbent David Perdue in a 2021 runoff election.